 Sony VAIO Slow?

-Over time, I learn my lessons after trials and errors, that's why I'm here to share with you some of the best tips and tricks on how to speed up a Vaio laptop.
+Over time, I learned my lessons after trials and errors, that's why I'm here to share with you some of the best tips and tricks on how to make your Vaio laptop faster again.

-Note: this troubleshooting guide is for those of you who are experiencing Vaio PC performance issues, for example:
+Note: this troubleshooting guide is for those of you who are experiencing VAIO performance issues, for example:

-- Sony Vaio runs extremely slow on Windows 10
+- It runs extremely slow on Windows 10

 - Applications become unresponsive and freezing